 KMS is able to run as-is after a normal installation.
 However, there are several parameters that you might want to tune in the configuration files.

 4. Write an Application

-Write an application that queries the Kurento API to make use of the capabilities offered by KMS.
+Write an application that uses the Kurento Protocol to comunicate with KMS and use its capabilities.
 The easiest way of doing this is to build on one of the provided Kurento Clients.